-Figure 9: Musk with S{ω} fitting factor (28) and nondimensionalization (29).
-Metrics are plotted vs a range of step sizes within the stability interval (32). s-AIA3 (solid green) leads to the best performance together with ME3 (solid orange) and BCSS3 (solid blue), while VV2 (dashed red) maintains better performance for larger step sizes.
-The max PSRF plot shows that the stability interval is overestimated.
+Figure 9: Musk with S{ω} fitting factor (29) and nondimensionalization (30).
+Metrics are plotted vs a range of step sizes within the stability interval (33). s-AIA3 (solid green) leads to the best performance together with ME3 (solid orange) and BCSS3 (solid blue), while VV2 (dashed red) maintains better performance for larger step sizes.
+The AR and max PSRF plots indicate that the stability interval is overestimated.